 How long does it take to make a website?

-In general, anywhere from 1 - 6 months depending on the type of website you make and how you choose to create it.
+In general, anywhere from one to six months depending on the type of website you make and how you choose to create it.
 If you do it yourself, with a website builder you can set your own time frame and work reasonably fast.
 If you choose to work with a web designer and/or developer, it make longer.
 Learn more about how long it takes to build a website.

 Do I need technical or coding knowledge to build a website?